[Date changed–posted 3/2/21 (last revision 8/20/14)]

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to ensure understanding and standardized procedures concerning degree requirements.

-REVIEW: This OP will be reviewed in March of even-numbered years by the Senior Vice Provost or designee with substantive revisions presented to the Provost and Senior Vice President.
+REVIEW: This OP will be reviewed in March of odd-numbered years by the Vice Provost for Academic Innovation and Student Success and the Vice Provost for Institutional Effectiveness with substantive revisions presented to the Provost and Senior Vice President.

 a.
 To complete any degree at Texas Tech University, undergraduate or graduate, a student must meet all requirements for such a degree, including those specifically designated by the Legislature of the state of Texas.

 b.
 A student must successfully complete a minimum of 120 semester credit hours (SCH) to receive an undergraduate degree from Texas Tech University.
 Some undergraduate degree programs may be authorized to require more than 120 SCH.